EuroEAP - International Conference on Soft Transducers and Electromechanically Active Polymers

 Their numerous and different working principles, as well as their use in practical applications, make this research field inherently and highly interdisciplinary, bridging the gap between chemistry and physics of materials, modelling, electrical and mechanical engineering, manufacturing and user interface science.

 These materials and technologies will play an increasingly important role in the future, thanks to their unique combination of stimuli-responsiveness and soft structure.
 They are already opening numerous possibilities of application in various fields, such as soft robotics, energy harvesting, biomedical devices, human-machine interaction, wearables and smart textiles (to name a few), which so far have been unachievable with conventional and stiff transduction technologies.

 The EuroEAP international conference, organized by the EuroEAP Society with a not-for-profit distinctive character and always held in Europe, in charming and easy-to-reach locations, is primarily aimed at sharing and disseminating the latest advances and findings in this emerging field.
 It gathers experts from all over the world in a highly multidisciplinary event, driven by scientific quality and industrial impact, with an organisation and daily schedule that enable significant opportunities for one-to-one discussions, in a friendly atmosphere.

 Since 2011, the conference has been focused on Electromechanically Active Polymers.
 Today, the event expands its scope to the larger international and diverse research community of soft smart materials and soft transducers.

-The conference topics cover any aspects of the whole chain from raw materials to products, including:
+The conference topics cover any aspects of the whole chain from chemistry of materials to integrated devices and products, including:

 - Modeling, simulation and control of devices and systems;